cthulhustig/autojimmy/README.md

    it.

 #### Install libcairo on macOS
-On macOS, libcairo can be installed using the Homebrew package manager.
+On macOS, libcairo can be installed using the [Homebrew package manager](https://brew.sh/).
-1. Follow the instructions here to install Homebrew https://brew.sh/
+1. Follow the instructions at https://brew.sh/ to install Homebrew
-2. Open a terminal or command prompt.
+2. Open a terminal.
 3. Run the following command:
    ```
    brew install cairo